rudsonalves/bgbazzar/README.md

 # ChangeLog

+## 2024/10/29 - version: 0.7.09+58

+This commit refactors the `EditAd` feature, introducing improvements in code structure and component reuse, as well as updating validation logic for better error handling and consistency in form management.
+Additionally, minor UI improvements have been made to enhance the user experience.

+### Changes made:

+1. **lib/features/edit_ad/edit_ad_controller.dart**:
+   - Removed unnecessary `dispose()` method, as it was empty and redundant.

+2. **lib/features/edit_ad/edit_ad_screen.dart**:
+   - Updated import from `widgets/ad_form.dart` to `widgets/edit_ad_form.dart`.
+   - Removed `dispose()` call on `ctrl` since the controller no longer requires disposal.

+3. **lib/features/edit_ad/edit_ad_store.dart**:
+   - Updated `_validateDescription()`, `_validateAddress()`, and `_validatePrice()` methods to ensure values are not null before validating their lengths.
+   - Added a `resetStore()` method to reset all form validation error messages and image length.

+4. **lib/features/edit_ad/widgets/ad_form.dart**:
+   - Renamed file to `edit_ad_form.dart` and updated the class to `EditAdForm` for better naming consistency.
+   - Added controllers for form fields (`nameController`, `descriptionController`, etc.) to manage state directly within the form.
+   - Implemented `dispose()` method to properly dispose of all controllers to prevent memory leaks.
+   - Updated form fields to use respective controllers for better control over user input.

+5. **lib/features/edit_ad/widgets/horizontal_image_gallery.dart**:
+   - Updated the icon in the "add image" button to use `Icons.add_a_photo_rounded` for a more modern appearance.
+   - Removed the "+ inserir" text from the button for a cleaner UI.

+6. **lib/features/signup/signup_screen.dart**:
+   - Simplified the `_navLogin()` method by consolidating the `Navigator.pushNamed()` call into a single line for readability.

+### Conclusion:
+This commit enhances the maintainability of the `EditAd` feature by restructuring its components for consistency and eliminating redundancy.
+The improvements in validation logic ensure robust error handling, while the added controllers in `EditAdForm` improve input management.
+The minor UI adjustments provide a more streamlined user experience.

 ## 2024/10/29 - version: 0.7.08+57

 This commit refactors the code to enhance modularity, consistency, and manageability by introducing a new store class, renaming files, and updating controllers to remove redundancy.
 The changes focus on improving the architecture, including the management of state and dependency injection across various components.